Advertisement

 Baixa, the Heart of Lisbon

 Baixa is a district of grand plazas, bustling shopping streets, and classical buildings with a fascinating history.
-It’s considered the heart of Lisbon and a popular tourist destination.

 Rua Augusta in Baixa Lisbon